-Of the 71 students who received the scholarship in 2006, 27 graduated in May 2010, while 11 more graduated by the end of 2010, for a graduation rate of 54% in less than 5 years.
-At first glance these numbers may seem low, but they actually exceed the 6 year graduation standard used by most colleges and institutions.
+Of the 71 students who received the scholarship in 2006, 27 graduated in May 2010, while eleven more graduated by the end of 2010, for a graduation rate of 54% in less than five years.
+At first glance these numbers may seem low, but they actually exceed the six-year graduation standard used by most colleges and institutions.
 The goal set by the US Department of Education which calls for 60% of students to complete a baccalaureate within six years by 2025.
-According to the National Center for Higher Education Management Systems, which prepared a report for the Indiana Commission for Higher Education, local six-year graduation rates were 24.4 percent at Indiana University Northwest, and 21.5 percent at Purdue University Calumet in Hammond.
-Since the majority of students receiving the scholarship from the Class of 2006 attended local colleges, College Bound may have contributed to accelerating degree completion amongst those students.
+According to the National Center for Higher Education Management Systems, which prepared a report for the Indiana Commission for Higher Education, local six-year graduation rates were 24.4% at Indiana University Northwest and 21.5% at Purdue University Calumet.
+Since the majority of students receiving the scholarship from the Class of 2006 attended local colleges, College Bound may have contributed to accelerating degree completion among those students.